Adolis García Player Props: Rangers vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, the 10th-best in the league.

-- The Yankees' 3.74 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.71).

-- Yankees pitchers combine to give up 84 total home runs at a rate of 1.1 per game (to rank 16th in the league).
+- Yankees pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- The righty last pitched on Sunday against the Boston Red Sox, when he tossed 4 2/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the Boston Red Sox, when he went five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.